 Merlot Wine Guide

-Merlot is an incredible wine, but also one of the most maligned and misunderstood by critics and consumers alike.
+Merlot is a great wine, but it is also one of the most criticized and misunderstood wines by both critics and customers.
 The first adjectives that come to mind to describe Merlot is soft, warm, plump, velvety…

-This monothematic profile doesn’t give praises to a globetrotter grape that has traveled all over the word and has adapted to all climates due to its early maturity, not to mention that in many cases has helped winemakers to make soft wine that otherwise would have been excessively rough.
+This monothematic profile doesn’t give praise to a globetrotter grape that has traveled all over the world and has adapted to all climates due to its early maturity, not to mention that in many cases it has helped winemakers make soft wine that otherwise would have been excessively rough.

 The home of Merlot: Pomerol

-Pomerol, the smallest of the appellations of Bordeaux, is without question the place of choice of the world’s best Merlot, the quintessential of class and elegance.
-When describing the best Pomerol rarely words like warm, fluffy or soft come out, au contraire it is not uncommon to come across wines of finesse and austerity that have few equals in the world.
+Pomerol, the smallest of the appellations of Bordeaux, is without question the place of choice for the world’s best Merlot, the quintessential expression of class and elegance.
+Words like warm, fluffy, or soft rarely come to mind when describing the best Pomerol; on the contrary, it is not uncommon to come across wines of finesse and austerity that have few equals in the world.

 Petrus, a matter of terroir

-The top of Petrus hill offers the highest concentration of iron oxide in the area with very dark tones, almost black; sloping almost imperceptibly emerges then a light and very compact gravel (graves) or it becomes sandier with a constant presence of stones.
+The top of Petrus Hill has the highest concentration of iron oxide in the area, with very dark tones, almost black; sloping almost imperceptibly, a light and very compact gravel (gravel) emerges, or it becomes sandier with a constant presence of stones.

 Merlot: a global grape variety?